MichaelR-clumio/clumio-scan-resources-with-guradduty/README.md

 # Requirements:
 #  Secure account to deploy resources for scanning
 #  Local account to install lambdas and step function
-#  Role is secure account that can descibe and delete EC2 scanned resources and initiate guardduty scans
+#  Role in secure account that can descibe and delete EC2 scanned resources and initiate guardduty scans
 #  Role in local account that can assume role in secure account
 #
 #  S3 bucket in same region where stepfunction/lambdas are to be deployed